schriftgestalt/glyphs-packages/README.md

 Separate multiple entries with commas.
 Best place to put it is right behind the closing curly brace `}` at the end of the entry.

+Please add new entries to the end of the list.

 #### Required Fields

 - **path:** the file path including the file name of the plug-in in the repository, including the dot suffix.
 The name until the dot will be used as title in the Plugin Manager window, unless *titles* are explicitly set (see below).